websemantics/lolviz.js/README.md

 #### Tensors

-This feature visualizes Tensors with different sizes/ranks like scalars, vectors, matrixies or any rank `n` Tensor (up to rank 3 for the timebeing).
+This feature visualizes Tensors with different sizes/ranks like scalars, vectors, matrices or any rank `n` Tensor (up to rank 3 for the timebeing).

 <img src="assets/img/tensor.png" width=850>